tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Many time series models assume stationarity, though some do not.

-* Knowing whether a process is stationary or non-stationary will help us determine which model to use.
+* Knowing whether a process is stationary or non-stationary helps determine which model to use.
 For example, ARMA models assume stationarity.
 ARIMA models, on the other hand, assume non-stationarity.
 We will encounter both of these models today.

 Explain the importance of stationarity in time series modelling: